databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 Power BI reports built with DirectQuery or Composite models often trigger multiple SQL queries to Databricks.
 While the Databricks SQL engine provides excellent single-query performance and scales efficiently for high concurrency, overall user experience can degrade when Power BI does not parallelize SQL queries enough.

-This quickstart guide shows how to optimize query parallelization in Power BI to fully leverage the scale-out capabilities of Databricks SQL Warehouses.
+This quickstart guide shows how to optimize query parallelization in Power BI to fully leverage the scale-out capabilities of Databricks SQL Warehouses by using [Data Source Default Max Connections](https://learn.microsoft.com/en-us/dotnet/api/microsoft.analysisservices.tabular.model.datasourcedefaultmaxconnections) setting.

 ## Prerequisites